KennethYoel/JottrDemo/README.md

 After all that just run the app and hopefully you'll be able to generate some exciting stories.

-## Overview
+# Overview
 Jottr's interface has three main views you should get familiar with:

 - Collection
 - Page List
 - Editor

 The *collection* allows access to your texts and it is divided into sections.
-Such as *entirety* the name says it all, *recent* which contains your written work from the past seven days, and *trash* where any deleted content will be held for thirty days which at that point it is permanently deleted.
+Such as *entirety* the name says it all, *recent* which contains your written work from the past seven days, and *trash* where any deleted content will be held for thirty days which at that point it wiil be permanently deleted.

 The *collection list* is where all your and the AI co-writer written texts lives.

 And the *editor* where all the magic happens.
+Simply write and your AI co-writer will complete your texts.

 ## Basic Navigation
 To switch between the three main views simply tap on the links, and to go back use the navigation bar or tap done.